18F/ux-guide/_pages/research/plan.md

 ### Defining recruitment criteria

 Recruitment criteria specify the people you want to participate in your research.
 This depends on your research questions.
+How specific you are in defining your target audiences can differ at different stages of a project.
+When you’re just getting started with Foundational research, your understanding of who you need to recruit might be pretty high-level, but you’ll develop a more nuanced understanding of the unique perspectives to include as the project progresses.

 Example criteria might include: